 From these premises follows what Leijonhufvud famously called the Totem of Micro/Macro, that is, SS-curve―DD-curve―equilibrium.
 This construct is the analytical workhorse of economics and the one-size-fits-all explanation of how markets work.

-So, the definition of the subject matter has to be changed from Arrow’s methodological individualism to: Economics is the science which studies how the monetary economy works.
+So, the definition of the subject matter has to be changed from Arrow’s methodological individualism to Economics is the science that studies how the monetary economy works.
 Or, as Victor Beker puts it: “Economics deals with the study of the economic system.
 Why not starting by studying the economy as a system?”#1

-A1/A3 defines the pure consumption economy.
+(A1) to (A3) defines the elementary production-consumption economy.
 Note that the set of foundational equations is entirely FREE of green cheese behavioral assumptions, i.e., the axiom set is purely SYSTEMIC.#3

-From macro one arrives at micro by successive DIFFERENTIATION.
+From macroeconomics, one arrives at micro by successive DIFFERENTIATION.
 Differentiation is top-down, aggregation is bottom-up.
 The methodologically correct way is to start with macrofoundations and then to differentiate.

-The TRUE systemic macrofoundations A1/A3 replace the false behavioral microfoundations HC1/HC5 and Keynes’s false systemic macrofoundations.#4 From the true macrofoundations the WHOLE superstucture of economics has to be rebuilt.#5
+The TRUE systemic macrofoundations (A1)/(A3) replace the false behavioral microfoundations HC1/HC5 and Keynes’s false systemic macrofoundations.#4 From the true macrofoundations, the WHOLE superstructure of economics has to be rebuilt.#5